FloBrau/RedditSentiment/README.md

 # RedditSentiment
-Sentiment analysis of the german, austrian and swiss redit
+Sentiment analysis of the german, austrian and swiss redidt